GDSC-RCCIIT/General-Purpose-Scripts/scripts/README.md

 ## Description
-This folder is where all the user scripts go, make a folder for your own script in here and link it in the main `README.md` file.
+This directory is where all the user scripts go.
+Make a sperate directory in here for your own script and link it in the main `README.md` file.